Amankumar006/online-learning-plateform/src/documentation.md

     -   `onAuthStateChanged` is used in layouts to protect routes and fetch user profiles.
     -   Firestore's `onSnapshot` is used in real-time features to listen for changes to documents and collections.
 -   **Server Action to Data Layer:** Server Actions in `actions.ts` call functions from `data.ts` to interact with Firestore, keeping the actions clean and focused on orchestration.
--   **Server Action to AI Module:** Server Actions call Genkit flows defined in `/src/ai/flows` to perform AI tasks.
+-   **Server Action to AI Module:** Server Actions call AI flows defined in `/src/ai/flows` to perform AI tasks.
 For example, when an admin generates a lesson, the server action calls the `generateLessonContent` flow.
 -   **Components within Frontend:** Standard React patterns are used:
     -   Props are passed down from parent to child components.
     -   State is managed locally with `useState` and `useEffect`.